ParadoXxGER/spectr/README.md

 Note: Spectr files must end with `_spectr.rb`

 ```
+require 'spectr'

 Spectr.new.test 'Test the builtin Integer class' do |test|
   int = 1

   test.assume('int inherits from Integer', true) do